-Trump demands wall funding, increasing threat of U.S. government shutdown
+Trump balks at funding bill, raising odds for U.S. government shutdown

 Money for the wall also led to a partial government shutdown during a weekend in January and a second funding gap in February lasted only a few hours.
 Impact on government services was negligible in both cases.

-In a 2013 shutdown, conservative Republicans made an unsuccessful effort to use funding bills to repeal President Barack Obama’s healthcare law.
+The most serious government shutdown came in 2013 when conservative Republicans made an unsuccessful effort to use funding bills to repeal President Barack Obama’s healthcare law.

-Reporting by Richard Cowan, Steve Holland and Ginger Gibson; additional reporting by Lisa Lambert, Susan Heavey, Makini Brice, Mohammad Zargham and Chuck Mikolajczak; Writing by Roberta Rampton; editing by Bill Trott and Howard Goller
+Reporting by Richard Cowan, Steve Holland and Ginger Gibson; additional reporting by Lisa Lambert, Susan Heavey, Makini Brice, Mohammad Zargham and Chuck Mikolajczak; Writing by Roberta Rampton; editing by Michael Perry and Bill Trott